dask/distributed/docs/source/worker.rst

 unmanaged recent
     Unmanaged memory that has appeared within the last 30 seconds.
-This is not included in the 'unmanaged' memory above.
-Ideally, this memory should be for the most part caused by spikes caused by temporary allocations by tasks plus soon-to-be garbage collected objects.
+This is not included in the 'unmanaged' memory measure above.
+Ideally, this memory should be for the most part a temporary spike caused by tasks' heap use plus soon-to-be garbage collected objects.

-    The time it takes for unmanaged memory to transition away from its "recent" stae "old" can be tweaked through the ``distributed.worker.memory.recent-to-old-time`` key in the ``~/.config/dask/distributed.yaml`` file.
+    The time it takes for unmanaged memory to transition away from its "recent" state can be tweaked through the ``distributed.worker.memory.recent-to-old-time`` key in the ``~/.config/dask/distributed.yaml`` file.
 If your tasks typically run for longer than 30 seconds, it's recommended that you increase this setting accordingly.

     By default, :meth:`distributed.Client.rebalance` and
-    :meth:`distributed.Scheduler.rebalance` ignore unmanaged recent memory.
-This
+    :meth:`distributed.scheduler.Scheduler.rebalance` ignore unmanaged recent memory.
-    behaviour can also be tweaked using the dask config - see the methods' documentation.
+    This behaviour can also be tweaked using the dask config - see the methods' documentation.

 spilled